zhaotaomcp/amemv-video-classfication/README.md

-Classfy the girls video to 3 class:sexy girl, common girl, not girl
+Classfy the girls video to 3 class: sexy girl, common girl, not girl